The Scarabeo project under internal assignment number 105.33 had embarked on a long road back for the Alfa Romeo brand to high-level racing.

 Alfa Romeo 1600 Scarabeo version "Barchetta".

-In truth, there is no documentation that could confirm the birth of this "Barchetta" car within the Turin Industrial Stamping Workshop.
+In truth, there is no documentation that can confirm the birth of this "Barchetta" car within the Turin Industrial Stamping Workshop.
 In the few surviving documents from the OSI adventure, there is no trace of the existance of this car and not even Sergio Sartorelli himself had ever spoken of a third prototype.

 This fact gave some degree of credibility to the theory that this car was an experimental extension of the first 105.33 prototype born to the Servizio Esperienze Speciali department, the one chassis reluctantly turned over to Ing.
 Chiti’s Autodelta at President Luraghi's request.